 Under Washington Law, certain misdemeanor and gross misdemeanor convictions can be vacated or “expunged”.
-To have a conviction vacated or expunged means that the person convicted is released from all penalties and disabilities that resulted from the conviction.
+To have a conviction vacated means that the person convicted is released from all penalties and disabilities that resulted from the conviction.
 Once the record of conviction is vacated, the fact of the conviction is no longer included in the person’s criminal history.
 If asked, for example on housing or employment applications, the person may lawfully answer that he was not convicted of that crime.
 In the criminal traffic arena, certain convictions can be vacated while others can not.
 Unfortunately, at the present time, convictions for DUI (RCW 46.61.502) and Physical Control (46.61.504) can not be vacated.
-Reductions from the following charges, however, can be:

 - Reckless Driving